 - 85.4.
 An employee experiencing family violence will have access up to a maximum of 20 days/shifts per calendar year paid leave, subject to the provision of appropriate evidence.
 Leave for family violence purposes is non-accumulative. - 85.5.
 Leave for family violence purposes is in addition to other leave entitlements and is not to be used as a substitute for personal leave.
-However, where supporting evidence is not immediately available the Chief Executive will, grant paid leave under clause 67 of this Agreement (Personal Leave in Extraordinary and Unforseen Circumstances), subject to available credit.
+However, where supporting evidence is not immediately available the Chief Executive will, grant paid leave under clause 67 of this Agreement (Personal Leave in Extraordinary Circumstances), subject to available credit.
 If the employee subsequently produces supporting evidence, the personal leave will be re-credited and the leave taken will be converted to leave for family violence purposes. - 85.6.
-Leave for family violence purposes is to be used, including, but not limited to: - (a) attend appropriate medical appointments for referral to other appropriate counselling or support services; - (b) obtain legal advice; - (c) attend counselling appointments; - (d) seek assistance from other relevant support services; - (e) attend court proceedings; - (f) attend prosecution appointments; - (g) attend police appointments; - (h) attend to Protection Order matters and Domestic Violence Order matters however termed; - (i) attend to issues arising through urgent property damage that is a consequence of family violence; - (j) seek veterinary assistance for pets injured through family violence;
+Leave for family violence purposes is to be used for but not limited to the following actions required as a result of family violence occurring to: - (a) Attend appropriate medical appointments for referral to other appropriate counselling or support services; - (b) obtain legal advice; - (c) attend counselling appointments; - (d) seek assistance from other relevant support services;

+- (e) attend court proceedings; - (f) attend prosecution appointments; - (g) attend police appointments; - (h) attend to Protection Order matters and Domestic Violence Order matters however termed; - (i) attend to issues arising through urgent property damage that is a consequence of family violence; - (j) seek veterinary assistance for pets injured through family violence; - (k) access alternative accommodation; - (I) access alternative childcare or schooling for children.